British Rail Class 308: Converted postal units

 In 1983, three former Class 308/2 units (nos.
-314/319/321) were converted into Class 308/4 postal units by the Parcels sector, with the removal of the intermediate trailer, and renumbered 308991–993.
+314/19/21) were converted into Class 308/4 postal units by the Parcels sector; the intermediate trailers were removed and renumbered 308991–3.
 These units were replaced by three converted Class 302/9 parcels units in 1992.

 Operations

 By the early 1990s, only the Class 308/1 units were still in service.
-These were gradually replaced on GEML services by the new Class 321s.
-Some of the displaced units were transferred to the London, Tilbury and Southend line (LTS), whilst others were transferred to the West Midlands to work Cross-City Line services pending the introduction of new Class 323s.
-The LTS units were later displaced by Class 312s, but two were retained and converted to Class 937 sandite units.
+These were gradually replaced on Great Eastern services by the new s.
+Some of the displaced units were transferred to the LTS, whilst others were transferred to the West Midlands to work Cross-City Line services pending the introduction of new s.
+The LTS units were later displaced by s, but two were retained and converted to sandite units.
 These sandite units were originally fitted with a small cement mixer that was used to mix the sandite and then loaded into the hoppers whilst the vehicle was in motion.
 Later, premixed sandite was loaded prior to use with the easing of the physical work by the staff.